-In future the sulphur production industries are associated with industrial pollution control aspects.
-Mainly chemical plant that produce harmful hydrogen sulfide as by-product and release it to the atmosphere.
+In future, the sulphur production industries are associated with industrial pollution control aspects.
+The mainly chemical plant that produces harmful hydrogen sulfide as a by-product and releases it to the atmosphere.
 Sour gas and petroleum industries convert hydrogen sulphide to sulphur by combustion.
-They use hydrogen sulphide as a fuel in fired heater.
-However, the flue gases released from the combustion are accumulated with sulphur dioxide gas (a green house gas).
+They use hydrogen sulphide as a fuel in a fired heater.
+However, the flue gases released from the combustion are accumulated with sulphur dioxide gas (a greenhouse gas).
 This becomes more dangers.

 A process description sulphur recovery process (harmful hydrogen sulfide gas is converted to molten sulphur):